Kalif Raymond Player Prop Bets for NFL Week 17 | Detroit vs. Seattle 1/2/2022

 Season Stats

-- Raymond has 44 receptions (66 targets) for 475 yards and three touchdowns, averaging 31.7 yards per game.
+- Raymond has also chipped in with 475 yards on 44 grabs and three touchdowns.
+He has been targeted 66 times and averages 31.7 receiving yards per game.

 - So far this season, 12.6% of the 524 passes thrown by his team have gone Raymond's way.